B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 ## How to Evaluate a 3PL for B2B and DTC Fulfillment

-If your brand has both channels, do not settle for generic answers.
+If your brand runs both types of channels, do not settle for generic answers.
+Ask the provider questions that reveal the actual operating model underneath the sales pitch.

 ### Ask About Workflow Separation